President’s Office

 Vice President of Finance

-Rob Robinson joined the Saint Michael’s College Finance team in September 2007, and since his arrival on campus has worked on all aspects of the College’s financial and auxiliary services operations.
-Rob was a member of the Strategic Plan 2015 committee, and has been an advisor to the Saint Michael’s College Student Association since 2011.
+Rob Robinson joined the Saint Michael’s College Finance team in September 2007, and since his arrival on campus has worked on all aspects of the College’s financial and auxiliary services operations, before adding human resources, informational technology, and facilities to his responsibilities.

-Rob is a 1991 graduate of Saint Michael’s College with a degree in accounting, and was a four year member of the lacrosse team.
-Upon graduation, Rob worked at Banknorth Group from 1991 to 1999 in a variety of finance and financial business intelligence roles, before spending a year as a consultant with Dynamic Business Solutions.
+Rob is a 1991 graduate of Saint Michael’s College with a degree in Accounting, and he was a four year member of the lacrosse team.
+Upon graduation, Rob worked at Banknorth Group for nearly a decade in a variety of finance and financial business intelligence roles before spending a year as a consultant with Dynamic Business Solutions.
 While with DBS, Rob helped implement a financial reporting solution for the College.
 From 2000 until 2007 Rob worked at IBM as a financial business intelligence analyst.

-Rob met his wife Stephanie as students at Saint Michael’s, and were married in the Chapel of Saint Michael the Archangel.
-Stephanie is the owner of Peace of Mind Pilates in Essex, and they have three sons, Alec, Sam, and Owen.
+Rob met his wife Stephanie as students at Saint Michael’s and they are the proud parents of three sons, Alec, Sam, and Owen.

 Past Presidents